About Lisbon Attractions

 Lisbon celebrates its seafaring heritage with pride.
 The 16th-century monastery at Bélem houses the tomb of revered Portuguese explorer Vasco da Gama and is considered one of the greatest examples of Manueline architecture in the country, its exuberant filigree stonework worthy of UNESCO’s World Heritage moniker.

-Visitor attractions abound, but historic monuments define Lisbon’s character.
+Visitor attractions abound, but historic monuments and numerous sites define Lisbon’s character.
 In the narrow lanes of Alfama a ruined Roman theatre still draws an appreciative audience.
 The landmark castle was once a Moorish stronghold.
+Underground archaeological excavations are waiting to be discovered.

 Domes, spires and belltowers punctuate the skyline.
 Adding perspective is the 147-foot Neo-Gothic Elevador de Santa Justa that looms over the Baixa (downtown) district.
 On the ground, tram number 28 trundles past guidebook favourites, including the handsome cathedral.